dentych/JDB/README.md

 # DRIKKESPIL :D

 ## Rules of the game
 Two players compete.
-Each player chooses a number.

-*Both choose Green:**
+There are three ending scenarios:

-Noone drinks.
+1. **Both choose green:** Noone drinks.

-*Both choose Red:**
-Each drink a shot.
+2. **Both choose red:** Each drink a shot.

-**Choose opposite:**
-The one who chose 1 has to drink both shots.
+3. **Choose opposite:** The one who chose 1 has to drink both shots.